Shake it Baby!

 Homage to Vienna

 Bar staff tending a hot stove are only one aspect of Vienna’s new approach to mixology.
 Many bars are using local spirits to give their cocktails a special twist.
 By changing its recipe on multiple occasions over the years, Viennese vermouth producer Burschik (est. 1891) never grows old.
-As a result, Burschik’s Vermouth has recently found its way back onto the capital’s drinks menus in recent years – either unadulterated or as a mixer.
-Stockists include the Kussmaul restaurant, which also has a fantastic cocktail bar.
+For a number of years, Burschik's Vermouth has often been found on menus again – neat or in mixed drinks, including at the Heuer am Karlsplatz.
+Or at Dino's Apothecary Bar, where apothecary knowledge also flows into the excellent drinks and surprises the palate.

 It’s not just products from Vienna that find their way into the capital’s cocktail glasses – the rest of the country has a part to play too.
 Fruit brandies and sweet dessert wines are also suitable for cocktails, both of which are Tür 7’s forte.
 Famous for preparing its own ingredients, this bar has a private living room atmosphere and prospective patrons should remember to make a reservation by phone.
 In a throwback to the days of prohibition, visitors have to ring the bell, speakeasy-style, before they can enter the premises.